Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at

 In the last few years, I have settled into fasting one day a week.
 This not only gives my body a rest from digestion, but it helps lower the average calorie intake across the week, in case I’ve eaten too much on any particular day during the week.
 It averages out to my target calorie intake.

-Benefits of Fasting: As for the health benefits of fasting, yes, they do exist!
-But you do not have to fast for a crazy amount of time to get them.
-When a person fasts, their body releases certain hormones such as Ghrelin, which stimulates appetite and has many beneficial effects on the body such as:
+You do not have to fast for a crazy amount of time to enjoy the benefits that fasting can bring to you.
+When a person fasts, their body releases certain hormones such as ghrelin, which stimulates appetite and has many beneficial effects on the body such as:

 - Increased motivation